cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/update-deployment.md

   - plugin:plugin-name-3?version=1.0
 ```
 In this example, `plugin-name-1` will be updated from version `1.0` to version `2.0`, `plugin-name-3` will be added to the deployment, and `plugin-name-2` removed from it.

+In cases of updating a plugin that was used to install nodes in the deployment (for example, openstack plugin used to install openstack nodes), the plugin update may trigger automatic reinstallation of those nodes.
+It can be avoided by using the `--skip-reinstall` flag.

 Note: it is possible to import plugins without stating a specific version.
 In this case, the newest plugin available with the matching name and distribution will be used.
 The plugin is being associated with the blueprint when the blueprint is uploaded, so it is possible that the same blueprint that was uploaded twice will be associated each time with a different plugin version.
 When updating a deployment with a specific blueprint, the plugins that will be used in this deployment from now on are those associated with the blueprint.
 So updating a plugin's version in a deployment can be done by uploading the same blueprint again without any changes, if a newer plugin is available (and this version update can also happen unintentionally and needs to be considered).